What happens after treatment for acute lymphocytic leukemia?

 For some people with acute lymphocytic leukemia (ALL), treatment may get rid of the cancer.
 Completing treatment can be both stressful and exciting.
 You may be relieved to finish treatment, but find it hard not to worry about the leukemia coming back.
 (When cancer comes back after treatment, it is called recurrence.)
 This is a very common concern in people who have had cancer.

 For some people, the leukemia may not go away completely.
 These people may get regular treatments with chemotherapy, radiation therapy, or other therapies to help keep the leukemia in check for as long as possible.
-Learning to live with leukemia that does not go away can be difficult and very stressful.
+Learning to live with cancer that does not go away can be difficult and very stressful.
 It has its own type of uncertainty.
+See When Cancer Doesn’t Go Away for more about this.

-For more general information on dealing with a recurrence, you may also want to see the American Cancer Society document, When Your Cancer Comes Back: Cancer Recurrence.
-You can get this document by calling 1-800-227-2345.
+For more general information on dealing with a recurrence, see When Your Cancer Comes Back: Cancer Recurrence.

 Seeing a new doctor